-If you're musical ear favors the tone of a Steinway, but your budget
+If you're musical ear favors the tone of a Steinway, but your budget does

-does not, consider this "like new" Vose & Sons baby grand built by Samick.
+not, consider this "like new" Vose & Sons baby grand built by Samick.

-This particular piano is a prime example of how a piano should be
+This particular piano is a prime example of how a piano should be cared

-when the student progressed to that level.
+the student progressed to that level.
 Our piano technician was very

 impressed with its performance and condition.

-The name Vose & Sons has officially been around since 1851;
+The name Vose & Sons has officially been around since 1851; however,

-brands Kohler & Campbell, Story & Clark, Wurlitzer, among others.
+Kohler & Campbell, Story & Clark, Wurlitzer, among others.